 constant runny nose that is green or yellow in color

-Scratches and scrapes are often a factor when mastering social and spacial awareness.
+Scratches and scrapes are often a factor when mastering social and spatial awareness.
 They are treated with antiseptic and a band-aid and logged on your daily report.
 For anything more serious, the parents will be notified at once.

 Toilet Readiness It is not a requirement that children be toilet-ready upon beginning preschool at Posies.
 The toilet is offered at every “potty break”, but available at any time during the day.
 We cannot force children to use the toilet.